Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

 * Bug correction:
   * Corrected a bug preventing attribute and sanity to be dragged onto a jounal entry to create a link.
   * Corrected a bug on sanity chat-card where the full actor was embeded in the card resulting in high chat-log size. ( This is a temporary fix until refactorisation.)
+  * PR #373 thanks to Pengouin.
+Fix a bug on MAC where ctrl key wasn't properly implemented.

 version 0.5.0 :